zwave-js/node-red-contrib-zwave-js/APIChange-v9.md

 Every command is now designed to be a consistant format, and the following `payload` will now be as follows

+## Notes

+During this transition, the following APIs will be available using the new format : `DRIVER`, `ASSOCIATIONS` However, these will form part of the combined `CONTROLLER` API when V10 lands.

 ```javascript
 cmd:{
     api: 'CONTROLLER' | 'VALUE' | 'CC' | 'NODE',  /* The API you want to use  */